pratikdhage003/CustomSocialMediaApp/README.md

 # CustomSocialMediaApp

-**Maven based Java MVC Web Project containing REST APIs for functionalities drawing few similarities with LinkedIn; SQLite is used as a backend database which is attached with the project itself**
+**Maven based Java MVC Web Project containing REST APIs for functionalities drawing few similarities with LinkedIn and Twitter; SQLite is used as a backend database which is attached with the project itself**

 # How to deploy